ucan-wg/invocation/README.md

 The `call` field MUST contain a [UCAN Ability](https://github.com/ucan-wg/spec/#23-ability).
 This field can be thought of as the message or trait being sent to the resource.

-### 3.2.4 Input
+### 3.2.4 Arguments

-The OPTIONAL `input` field, MAY contain any parameters expected by the URI/Ability pair, which MAY be different between different URIs and Abilities, and is thus left to the executor to define the shape of this data.
+The OPTIONAL `args` field, MAY contain any parameters expected by the URI/Ability pair, which MAY be different between different URIs and Abilities, and is thus left to the executor to define the shape of this data.

-If present, `input` field MUST have an IPLD [map representation][ipld representation], and thus MAY be a:
+If present, `args` MUST have an IPLD [map representation][ipld representation], and thus MUST be one of the following:

 1. [struct](https://ipld.io/docs/schemas/features/representation-strategies/#struct-map-representation) in map representation.
 2. [keyed](https://ipld.io/docs/schemas/features/representation-strategies/#union-keyed-representation), [enveloped](https://ipld.io/docs/schemas/features/representation-strategies/#union-envelope-representation) or [inline](https://ipld.io/docs/schemas/features/representation-strategies/#union-inline-representation) union.
 3. [unit](https://github.com/ipld/ipld/blob/353baf885adebb93191cbe1f7be34f0517e20bbd/specs/schemas/schema-schema.ipldsch#L753-L789) in empty map representation.
 4. [map](https://ipld.io/docs/schemas/features/representation-strategies/#map-map-representation) in map representation.

-UCAN capabilities provided in [Proofs] MAY impose certain constraint on the type of `input` allowed.
+UCAN capabilities provided in [Proofs] MAY impose certain constraint on the type of `args` allowed.

-If `input` field is not present, it is implicitly a `unit` represented as empty map.
+If the `args` field is not present, it is implicitly a `unit` represented as empty map.

 ### 3.2.6 Nonce